4dn-dcic/hic2cool/README.md

 **outfile** is a .cool output file.

-**-r**, or --resolution, is a integer bp resolution supported by the hic file. *Please note* that only resolutions contained within the original hic file can be used.
+**-r**, or --resolution, is an integer bp resolution supported by the hic file. *Please note* that only resolutions contained within the original hic file can be used.
 If 0 is given, will use all resolutions to build a multi-resolution file.
 Default is 0.

+**-p**, or --nproc, is the number of processes to use.
+Default 1.

 **-w**, or --warnings, causes warnings to be explicitly printed to the console.
 This is false by default, though there are a few cases in which hic2cool will exit with an error based on the input hic file.